Saudi Arabia Personal Data Protection Law (KSA PDPL) Compliance Services by Hala Privacy

 repeated offenses.

-The Saudi Arabia Personal Data Protection Law (PDPL) represents a significant shift in how organizations must handle personal data.
+The Saudi Arabia Personal Data Protection Law (KSA PDPL) marks a regulatory shift that redefines how organizations must manage, process, and protect personal data across the Kingdom.

 1